FuseCP/SolidCP/SolidCP/Sources/SolidCP.EnterpriseServer/README.md

 - For net6 & WSL set the correct certificate settings in launchSettings.json or appsettings.json to configure the server certificate WCF should use, or run the server only over http.

-The net 6 version of SolidCP.EnterpriseServer resides in the directory bin\net.core.
+The net 6 version of SolidCP.EnterpriseServer resides in the directory bin_net.